roynick365/fix-my-ui/README.md

 ## Tech

 - HTML, CSS, vanilla JavaScript
-- No dependencies, no build step, no backend
+- No dependencies, no build step, no backend or setup required
 - Calls provider APIs directly from the browser

 ---